kronostechnologies/tax-ca/README.md

 This library is maintained by the _Kronos FNA_ team in Quebec City.

-We strongly value [inner source](https://en.wikipedia.org/wiki/Inner_source) practices within Equisoft and encourage contributors external to the FNA team to submit issues (including feature requests) and pull request to the repository.
+We strongly value [inner source](https://en.wikipedia.org/wiki/Inner_source) practices within Equisoft and encourage contributors external to the FNA team to submit issues (including feature requests) and pull requests to the repository.